vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 244 commits since the previous release, including 99 fixes.
+More than 245 commits since the previous release, including 100 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Aug 20 02:45:20 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Aug 21 02:45:03 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER